prateek-code-22/Important_Interview_Questions/README.md

 ### Important_Interview_Questions
-This repository contains important DSA questions which can be asked in interview.
+This repository contains important DSA questions which can be asked in an interview.
+I have added questions according to my importance.

 ## __Array__ 🚀
 - [Kth minimum element in an array](https://practice.geeksforgeeks.org/problems/kth-smallest-element5635/1)